-The College also offers a minor.
+The Department of Accounting also offers a minor.
 The minor provides a conceptual and practical foundation in financial accounting useful for students proposing to enter business.
 The minor requires completion of two core Accounting courses, two required courses and one elective as shown in the table below.